bitnami/wait-for-port/README.md

 ## The tool times out before the port goes into the required state

-If the port does not go into the required state under the provided timeout time, the process will retur a non-zero exit code so it is easily recognizable from a parent process:
+If the port does not go into the required state under the provided timeout time, the process will return a non-zero exit code so it is easily recognizable from a parent process:

 ```console